johnwfinigan/R-builder-sif/README.md

 This is a tool for automating builds of R and R packages into a container.
 Both Docker format and Singularity format can be created.
 The tool is built to be usable on Linux and under Docker Desktop on Mac.
-There is now experimental support for Rancher Desktop on Mac.
+There is now experimental support for Rancher Desktop on Mac and Podman on Linux.

-On Linux, your build machine must have Docker installed.
+On Linux, your build machine must have Docker or Podman installed.
 You do not need singularity installed on your build machine to use this tool to generate .sif files.

 ## News - read this if you used previous versions